 What is the best way to send a very large file?

 The biggest problems faced by those who want to send large files are that a dropped connection can abandon the transfer and a big file can take a long time to move.
-These risks are even greater for very large files.
 Therefore, you need to find a managed file transfer system that uses a multi-threaded system to break up files and send many segments simultaneously.
 These tools also provide a Pause and Resume option and transfer recovery for broken connections.

 How can I send 30 GB files for free?